kalimawiki/blog-writing/content/posts/how-regulatory-updates-by-vietnam's-moh-influence-market-access-for-innovative-medicines-2025-12-01.md

 * Pricing and reimbursement criteria will likely continue adjusting
 * New guidelines may emerge for specific therapeutic categories

-Why this isn't catastrophic: These changes are generally moving toward greater clarity and efficiency, not more restriction.
+Why this isn't catastrophic: These changes are generally moving toward greater clarity and efficiency, not more restrictions.
 But they do require vigilance.

 How to stay ahead:

 * Establish MOH relationships: Don't communicate only when you need something.
-Regular dialogue keeps you informed about coming changes
+Regular dialogue keeps you informed about upcoming changes
 * Monitor policy announcements: The MOH publishes updates, but they're often in Vietnamese and require local expertise to interpret implications
 * Join industry associations: Groups like EuroCham Vietnam's Pharmaceutical Working Group provide early signals about regulatory developments
 * Budget for regulatory flexibility: Build contingency into timelines and budgets for unexpected requirement changes